Chemnitz Hauptbahnhof: Development to a regional railway station

 Chemnitz has had at times national connections, in addition to its significance as a regional transport hub.
 A Städteexpress ("city express") ran to Berlin during the Communist period.
 After the fall, Interregio services ran via Berlin to Rostock (some ran to Magdeburg, Stralsund, Binz or Barth), to Oberstdorf (via Nuremberg and Munich), to Karlsruhe (via Stuttgart) and to Aachen (via Düsseldorf).
 An Intercity-Express service ran to Cologne using ICE TD diesel tilting trains.
 Most recently Intercity (IC) services ran on the Dresden–Chemnitz–Nuremberg route.
 Sections of off-peak IC trains ran to and from Cologne and Hamburg, continuing to Flensburg.

 Since 2006, Chemnitz has not been served by Deutsche Bahn long-distance trains, only by regional trains.
-The metropolitan area of Chemnitz-Zwickau (1.2 million inhabitants) is now the largest region in Germany with no Deutsche Bahn long-distance train services.
+The metropolitan area of Chemnitz-Zwickau (1.2 million inhabitants) was 16 years the largest region in Germany without any Deutsche Bahn long-distance train services.

 Vogtlandbahn has operated the Vogtland-Express since 2005 (except between 15 February 2009 and 8 April 2009) between Plauen and Berlin.
+2022 started the Intercity-Line 17 from Berlin to Chemnitz (Intercity (IC)).

 Recent developments

 With the formation of the Middle Saxony Transport Association (Verkehrsverbund Mittelsachsen) with Chemnitz as its central hub, Chemnitz Hauptbahnhof has taken on new functions.
 Work at the station from 2003 to 2005 improved the interface between trams, buses and the station.
-Further construction is under way to adapt the station for tram-trains.
+Further construction was carried out to adapt the station for tram-trains.